voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

     Virtual Snapshot
         A Snapshot whose state and contents are stored by the pluggable backend versioning implementation in whatever way it chooses.
-In order to be loaded by FiftyOne Teams users, the Snapshot must be *materialized* into its workable form in MongoDB.
+In order to be loaded by FiftyOne Enterprise users, the Snapshot must be *materialized* into its workable form in MongoDB.
 This is done through a combination of the overarching versioning infrastructure and the specific versioning backend.